10up/simple-podcasting/README.md

 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.
 2. Activate the plugin.
 3. Head to Posts → Podcasts and add at least one podcast.
-4. Create a post and insert an audio embed (or a podcast block in Gutenberg) and select a Podcast feed to include it in.
+4. Create a post and insert an audio embed (or a podcast block in the new WordPress editor) and select a Podcast feed to include it in.

 ## Changelog